alexkorol/repo2GPT/README.md

 - Add ASM traversal and mapping similar to ctags.
 - Ship a web version or VS Code extension.
 - Add token estimates and chunked output helpers for extra-long repositories.
-- Better language-specific parsers for the repo map summaries.
+- Continue expanding language-specific parsers for the repo map summaries.

 ## License